giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-wc.md

 ---
 linkTitle: add workload-cluster
 title: "'kubectl gs gitops add wc' command reference"
-description: Reference documentation on how to add a new workload cluster to the GitOps repository.
+description: Reference documentation on how to add a new Workload Cluster to the GitOps repository.
 weight: 25
 menu:
   main: